FGiesemann/MaatChessEngine/test/mate_in_x_test/Readme.md

 # Mate-in-x test

-The test analyses positions which have a forced mate in a given search depth.
+The test analyses positions which have a forced mate at a given search depth.
-The position, mate depth and best move are read from an EPD file that can contain many such test cases.
+The position, mate depth, and best move are read from an EPD file that can contain many such test cases.
 The test shall make sure that the search algorithm for moves in positions is working correctly.